Venture Capital as a Service: A New State of Play

 Venture capitalists outsource corporate innovation

-Outsourcing corporate innovation using VCaaS is a new way to address the ever-growing need of corporates to reinvent their business models.
-The approach relies on the expertise of angel investors, institutional investors, and corporate investors instead of relying solely on internal resources.
+Outsourcing corporate innovation using VCaaS is a novel approach to addressing the ever-growing need of corporations to reinvent their business models.
+The approach relies on the expertise of angel investors, institutional investors, and corporate investors, rather than relying solely on internal resources.
 VC firms that operate using this model are coming up with creative and flexible strategies that allow any corporation (large or small) to take advantage of corporate venturing thinking and invest in innovation.
-Outsourcing the investor’s expertise allows companies to run and grow their corporate venturing programs, generating top-tier results while keeping costs under control.
+Outsourcing the investor’s expertise will enable companies to run and grow their corporate venturing programs, generating top-tier results while controlling costs.

-To sum up, both corporate firms and startups benefit from a VCaaS configuration.
-It’s a win-win framework for both sides as commercial engagements and decision-making are de-risked for all parties.
+To sum up, VCaaS configurations benefit both corporate firms and startups.
+It’s a win-win framework for both sides, as commercial engagements and decision-making are de-risked for all parties.

 De-risking corporate innovation